 More about this bike computer scoring.

 Garmin Edge 540 is the successor of the Edge 530.
-It has a completely revamped user interface, longer battery life, a USB-C charging port, and new features like Real-Time Stamina or Power Guide.
+It features a completely revamped user interface, longer battery life, a USB-C charging port, and new features such as Real-Time Stamina and Power Guide.
 It also has an improved ClimbPro that doesn’t require a pre-planned route.

-The Edge 540 is also available as a solar option that gives an extra 25 minutes of battery per hour of riding.
+The Edge 540 is also available with a solar option, which provides an additional 25 minutes of battery life per hour of riding.

 Garmin Edge 840 (Solar)